Geralt1983/Work-OS/replit.md

 ## Overview

-Work OS is a conversational AI application that manages ClickUp tasks through natural language with "YOLO mode" execution.
+Work OS is a task management application with a custom Moves board and optional AI chat interface.
 The system operates on the principle of **one move per client per day** — where a "move" is a 20-minute or less task that advances client work.
-The AI executes immediately without confirmations, tracks client state, and surfaces stale clients proactively.
+Tasks are managed through a visual kanban-style board with status columns (Active, Queued, Backlog).

+**Architecture Evolution**: Originally built around ClickUp integration, the system now uses a custom frontend Moves board as the primary task management interface.
+ClickUp sync remains available as an optional import feature but is no longer the source of truth.

 ## User Preferences